chadananda/bahai-ed/README.md

     * in base article display file we're using slug for path
       * solution: extract slug in loop instead of using
     * we're copying non-image files to public/[slug]/_* for easy access

+Todo Today:

+[] We're getting all kinds of issues with images, so let's migrate all images to S3 and then plug in Imgix to provide optimized images.
+   [] Script to move all article images to S3
+   [] Script to move all category images to S3